stonkol/meta-front-end-course/4-html-css/course-4.md

 - Element selectors `div {}`: Select elements based on their tag name.
 - Class selectors `.container`: Select elements based on their class attribute.
 - ID selectors `#green-button`: Select elements based on their ID attribute.
+- Title selectors `title {}`: Select elements based on their title attribute.

 ### 2.4.2 Variations of simple selectors
 - Two classes `.alpha.beta {}`: All elements with classes alpha and beta